bjornmeansbear/lectureScripts/ASustainableDesigner.md

 Ehrenfeld wants to sustain that “all humans and other life should flourish” (pg 23).

-Using Ehrenfeld’s thinking, Sustainable Graphic Design is design made for clients that believe all life should flourish, design made to promote messages about sustainability-as-flourishing, and design made with materials and processes that promote and sustain the state of flourishing too.
+Using Ehrenfeld’s thinking, Sustainable Graphic Design is design made for clients that believe all life should flourish, design made to promote messages about sustainability-as-flourishing, and design made with materials and processes that promote and sustain the state of flourishing.

 Sustainable graphic designers must make formal decisions.